-This article first appeared in the Huffington Post on 1 December 2014.
+This article appears in the Huffington Post on 1 December 2014.

-What would you do for tuppence? (that’s about 3 U.S. cents).
+What will you do for tuppence? (about three U.S. cents).
 Not a lot I imagine.
-Forty years ago, that was a nice bit of pocket-money and it was my first wage as a singer.
-At 6 years of age, I was dared to sing a solo, O Little Town of Bethlehem at a Christmas party in front of hundreds of children.
-I did it and earned my prize.
-That got me hooked!
-Now, when I hear that carol I get tearful.
+Forty years ago, that was a nice bit of pocket-money.
+It was my first wage as a singer.
+At 6 years of age, I was dared to sing a solo.
+I sang O Little Town of Bethlehem at a Christmas party in front of hundreds of children.
+I earn my prize.
+I’m hooked!
+Now, when I hear the carol, I’m tearful.
+So why does Christmas bring out the singer in us?
 For me, it’s about the joy and innocence which once was and now is gone.

-Christmas is a time for bringing people together, seeing friends you haven’t seen in ages and fitting everything in before it’s too late.
+Christmas brings people together.
+Seeing friends and fitting everything in before it’s too late.
 But why sing?
-It can certainly make us feel whole, whether we’re any good at it or not.
-Research suggests that as singing makes us feel good, the knock-on effects on other areas of our lives is drastically improved*.
-And there’s something to be said for the festive season giving us permission to let go.
-After all, we have a myriad of other indulgencies, so why not sing?
+It certainly makes us feel whole, even if we’re no good at it.
+Research tells us singing makes us feel good.
+The knock-on effects on our lives is drastically improved*.
+The festive season gives us permission to let go.
+After all, we have a myriad of other indulgences.
+So, why not sing!

-There’s no doubt that this time of year offers more opportunities to stretch our vocal prowess whether singing in church, joining in a few impromptu carols at the local train station or yodeling along to Julie Andrews on Christmas Day after a few glasses of port.
-In fact, it’s almost impossible to avoid the strains of festive songs whether we’re in the supermarket, on public transport or at a street corner.
+There’s no doubt that this time of year offers opportunities to stretch our vocal prowess.
+We can sing in church, join in a few impromptu carols at the local train station or yodel along to Julie Andrews on Christmas Day (after a few glasses of port of course).
+It’s almost impossible to avoid the strains of festive songs as we shop in the supermarket or take public transport.

-I see many people taking extra singing lessons because they want to be note perfect or they’re going to surprise the boss at the dreaded office bash with a rendition of The Pogues Fairytale of New York, and hope the P45 isn’t sitting on their desk the next morning!
+During December, many concerts take place more than any other time of year.
+People have extra singing lessons because they want to be ‘note perfect’ when they surprise the boss at the office bash with a rendition of The Pogues Fairytale of New York.
+Hopefully the P45 isn’t on their desk the next morning!

-If you prefer something more traditional, then there are countless carols.
-Our tradition here in the United Kingdom goes back to the Middle Ages when beggars, seeking food, money, or drink, would wander the streets singing holiday songs.
-Some carols are drinking songs also known as ‘Wassailing songs’ where a hot bowl of mulled cider would be shared by all festive carolers keeping them warm.
+If you prefer something traditional, there are countless carols.
+In the United Kingdom, our tradition goes back to the Middle Ages.
+Beggars seeking food, money, or drink, would wander the streets and sing holiday songs.
+Some carols are drinking songs known as ‘Wassailing songs’.
+A hot bowl of mulled cider would be shared by all festive carolers keeping them warm.
 Others have a typical dance-like character making them ideal for outdoors.
-A fine example is As Joseph was a-Walking.
-Of all other European countries, Germany has a strong tradition of carols stemming from a folk element which then went to the Church, such as Stille Nacht, Heilige Nacht which reflects the tradition of cradle-rocking.
-It’s quite divine and is loved by both children and grannies!
-Isn’t this what’s fantastic about music?
-It breaks down any barriers and is available to everyone.
+One example is As Joseph was a-Walking.
+Of the European countries, Germany has a strong tradition of carols that stem from a folk element which went back to the Church.
+Such as Stille Nacht, Heilige Nacht (Silent Night, Holy Night).
+This carol reflects the tradition of cradle-rocking.
+It’s quite divine and both children and grannies love it!
+This is what’s fantastic about music.
+It breaks down barriers and is available to everyone.

-I’d like to leave you with a question: which songs do you favour and why?
-We’re spoilt for choice really and whatever you choose, give yourself permission to let the singer in you come out.
-It’s a form of therapy and boy, do we need it during this inescapable festive frenzy.
+Which songs are your favourite?
+We’re spoilt for choice really.
+Give yourself permission to let the singer in you come out.
+It’s a form of therapy and we certainly need it during this festive frenzy.